 20-yard construction roll-off

-The 20-yard roll-off is 20 feet long, 7 feet wide, and 4 feet tall, with about 2 tons of debris included.
+The 20-yard roll-off measures 20 feet long, 7 feet wide, and stands 4 feet tall, with about 2 tons included in the flat rate.

 Matte-black 30-yard roll-off construction dumpster sitting directly on the compacted-dirt site of a framed single-family home build in Orinda, drywall and lumber scrap loaded inside.